CURIOUS ABOUT MONGOLIA?

 At the same time, the Dukha have not been immune to the ebb and flow of history – some of it welcome, some of it not.
 The need for reliable phone signal might increasingly dictate the movements of the herders.
 The replacement of fur tents with more durable fabrics and cloth.
 There are phones.
 Crafts made and sold.
 There is ritual, practised by local shamans.
 And there are TV crews, keen to get a glimpse into a truly authentic way of life.
 But throughout — always — there has been the care and protection of the community and its herds.
 And this is no easy feat in a world of ever-accelerating globalization.

 But this is precisely the reason we work with partners like Ariuna and Karina; creating the opportunity to meet and learn from the Dukha in a meaningful and immersive way.
 After all, theirs is one of the world’s most authentic and fascinating traditions – and it all unfolds in one of the globe’s most spectacular locations.
-This is what Black Tomato has always been about: connecting travellers in a deep and thoughtful way with people whose lives are very different from their own.
+This is what Black Tomato has always been about: connecting travelers in a deep and thoughtful way with people whose lives are very different from their own.
 This isn’t about waving and passing through.
 It’s about sharing, learning and discovering.
 And when the lockdown is over, these kinds of connection — meaningful, and real — will seem more important than ever before.

 Indeed, changes to the Dukha’s way of life have been subtle but pronounced.
 Tsagaan Nuur village — the permanent hub of this scattered community — has become increasingly important; with more people (particularly women, young children and the elderly) spending time in the village during the long winter season.
 The population of 2,000 is itself a mix, with members of the Dukha living alongside the Khalkha and Darkhad ethnic groups.
 In total, some 800 belong to the Dukha community, though many have left their reindeer and herd Mongolian livestock (such as cows, sheep and goats) instead.